Adénomyose utérine et traitements naturels ⎜ DIJO Paris

 How is adenomyosis detected?

-In the case of suspected uterine endometriosis, various tests may be prescribed by the obstetrician-gynecologist in order to confirm the diagnosis.
-First, a pelvic ultrasound is performed to see if the size of the uterus has increased, if it has lost its initial triangular shape, or if the uterine muscle is thickened and inflamed.
-In addition, as a second intention, a pelvic MRI can also be considered when there is suspicion of associated endometriosis.
-It allows you to visualize the extent of adenomyosis inside the uterus, but also to identify other lesions associated with endometriosis.
+In the case of suspected uterine endometriosis, various tests may be prescribed by the obstetrician-gynecologist to confirm the diagnosis.
+First, a pelvic ultrasound is performed to see if the uterus has increased in size, if it has lost its initial triangular shape, or if the uterine muscle is thickened and inflamed.
+In addition, as a second option, a pelvic MRI may also be considered when there is a suspicion of associated endometriosis.
+It allows visualizing the extent of adenomyosis inside the uterus, but also to identify other lesions associated with endometriosis.
 Imaging can be used to differentiate adenomyosis from uterine fibroids.
-Finally, in the event of an infertility assessment, the doctor may prescribe a hysteroscopy (viewing the uterus from the inside using a camera) or a hysterosalpingography (x-ray examination).
+Finally, in the case of an infertility assessment, the doctor may prescribe a hysteroscopy (visualization of the uterus from the inside using a camera) or a hysterosalpingography (x-ray examination).

 What are the risks associated with adenomyosis?

-Adenomyosis can cause several risks and complications, although these effects may vary from person to person depending on the severity and extent of the disease.
-Here are some of the risks associated with adenomyosis:
+Adenomyosis can lead to several risks and complications, although these effects can vary from person to person depending on the severity and extent of the disease.
+Some of the risks associated with adenomyosis include:

-• Chronic pain: Intense and persistent pelvic pain is one of the most common risks linked to adenomyosis.
-These pains can have a significant impact on the quality of life and emotional well-being of those affected.
+• Chronic pain: Severe and persistent pelvic pain is one of the most common risks associated with adenomyosis.
+This pain can have a significant impact on the quality of life and emotional well-being of those affected.

-• Infertility and high-risk pregnancy: Although the precise mechanisms are not fully understood, adenomyosis can increase the risk of infertility in some women by affecting the lining of the uterus and disrupting embryo implantation. .
-The slightest risks of complications during pregnancy are miscarriage (risk multiplied by 2 in these women), preeclampsia or premature birth.
+• Infertility and high-risk pregnancy: Although the precise mechanisms are not fully understood, adenomyosis may increase the risk of infertility in some women by affecting the uterine lining and disrupting embryo implantation.
+Slight risks of complications during pregnancy include miscarriage (risk doubled in these women), preeclampsia, or premature birth.

-• Hormonal alterations: Adenomyosis can influence hormone levels in the body, which can lead to hormonal imbalances and symptoms such as irregular menstrual cycles.
+• Hormonal Alterations: Adenomyosis can affect hormone levels in the body, which can lead to hormonal imbalances and symptoms such as irregular menstrual cycles.

 Natural treatments to relieve adenomyosis

-Adenomyosis, this complex and sometimes disconcerting gynecological disease, can bring its share of challenges to daily life.
-Faced with a growing quest for natural solutions that respect their body, many women are turning to natural alternatives to relieve their symptoms in a gentle and healthy way.
-Here are the possible natural treatments.
+Adenomyosis, this complex and sometimes disconcerting gynecological condition, can bring its share of challenges to daily life.
+Faced with a growing search for natural and body-friendly solutions, many women are turning to natural alternatives to relieve their symptoms in a gentle and healthy way.
+Here are some possible natural treatments.

 1 - Balanced diet: Nourish the body to soothe the mind

-• Omega-3: Found in fatty fish (such as salmon and mackerel), walnuts and flaxseed, they have anti-inflammatory properties that could help alleviate symptoms.
+• Foods rich in omega-3: Found in oily fish (such as salmon and mackerel), walnuts and flax seeds, they have anti-inflammatory properties that may help alleviate symptoms.

-• Dietary fiber: Present in vegetables, fruits, oilseeds (almonds, nuts, etc.) and legumes (lentils, peas, beans, etc.), they promote intestinal health and can help regulate hormones.
+• Dietary fiber: Present in vegetables, fruits, oilseeds (almonds, walnuts, etc.) and legumes (lentils, peas, beans, etc.), they promote intestinal health and can help regulate hormones.

-• Foods rich in iron: To prevent anemia due to heavy menstrual bleeding, include sources of iron, such as dark leafy green vegetables, lentils and lean meats, in your diet.
+• Iron-rich foods: To prevent anemia due to heavy menstrual bleeding, include sources of iron, such as dark leafy green vegetables, lentils, and lean meats, in your diet.

-• Antioxidant-rich foods: Antioxidants, found in colorful fruits and vegetables such as berries, citrus fruits, spinach and carrots, can help reduce inflammation and support the immune system .
+• Foods rich in antioxidants: Antioxidants, found in colorful fruits and vegetables such as berries, citrus fruits, spinach, and carrots, can help reduce inflammation and support the immune system .

 • Anti-inflammatory foods: Certain anti-inflammatory foods are known for their ability to reduce inflammation in the body.
-Among them, we find in particular leafy vegetables (broccoli, etc.), lentils, turmeric, olive oil.
+These include leafy vegetables (broccoli, etc.), lentils, turmeric, and olive oil.

 2 - Phytotherapy: The power of plants

-Phytotherapy is a very interesting natural treatment for adenomyosis.
+Herbal medicine is a very interesting natural treatment for adenomyosis.
 Herbs and medicinal plants have been used for centuries to relieve various ailments, and adenomyosis is no exception.
-Indeed, certain plants used in herbal medicine can offer relief from the symptoms of adenomyosis due to their anti-inflammatory, analgesic and hormonal properties.
-Here is a non-exhaustive list of plants that could benefit you:
+In fact, certain plants used in herbal medicine may offer relief from the symptoms of adenomyosis due to their anti-inflammatory, analgesic, and hormonal properties.
+Here is a non-exhaustive list of plants that may be beneficial to you:

 • Turmeric: It is well known for its anti-inflammatory properties thanks to its active component, curcumin.
 It may help reduce inflammation associated with adenomyosis, which could help alleviate pelvic pain.

-• Ginger: It has analgesic and anti-inflammatory properties that could help reduce pain and discomfort.
+• Ginger: It has analgesic and anti-inflammatory properties that may help reduce pain and discomfort.
 It can also support blood circulation and promote better digestion .

-• Licorice Root: It has anti-inflammatory properties and may support hormonal balance by helping to regulate estrogen levels.
+• Licorice Root: It has anti-inflammatory properties and can support hormonal balance by helping regulate estrogen levels.

-• Raspberry Leaves: Raspberry leaves are traditionally used to support uterine and hormonal health.
+• Raspberry Leaves: Raspberry leaves have traditionally been used to support uterine and hormonal health.
 They can help strengthen the uterus and promote healthy hormonal balance.

-• Agnus-castus (Chasteberry): This plant is known for its hormonal regulating properties.
+• Agnus-castus (Chasteberry): This herb is known for its hormone-regulating properties.
 It may be helpful in balancing estrogen and progesterone levels, which could help alleviate the symptoms of adenomyosis.

-Consider integrating them into your food routine or in the form of food supplements.
+Consider incorporating them into your diet or in the form of food supplements.

-4 - Stress management: Balancing body and mind
+3 - Stress Management: Balancing Body and Mind

-Stress can worsen adenomyosis symptoms by triggering inflammatory reactions .
-Regularly practicing relaxation techniques, such as meditation, yoga, and deep breathing, are examples of natural treatments to help reduce your daily stress, improve your sleep quality, and promote healthy hormonal balance.
+Stress can worsen the symptoms of adenomyosis by triggering inflammatory reactions.
+Regularly practicing relaxation techniques, such as meditation, yoga, and deep breathing, are examples of natural treatments to help reduce daily stress, improve sleep quality, and promote healthy hormonal balance .

-Moderate exercise can help strengthen the body, improve blood circulation and reduce pain.
-This is an effective natural treatment.
-Choose activities that suit you, such as walking, swimming or pilates, and be sure to listen to your body to avoid overdoing it.
+Moderate exercise can help strengthen the body, improve circulation, and reduce pain.
+It's an effective natural treatment.
+Choose activities that suit you, such as walking, swimming, or Pilates, and be sure to listen to your body to avoid overdoing it.

-Although natural remedies may provide some additional relief, it is essential to maintain open communication with a healthcare professional.
-Adenomyosis is a complex disease, and the guidance of a specialist can allow you to make the choices best suited to your case.
+While natural remedies can provide some additional relief, it's essential to maintain open communication with a healthcare professional.
+Adenomyosis is a complex condition, and referral from a specialist can help you make the best choices for your individual situation.

 Back to blog